thegreenwebfoundation/developer-docs/src/docs/grid-aware-websites/tutorials/grid-aware-tutorial-cloudflare-workers.md

 If you're not familiar with the HTMLRewriter, you should check out the docs linked to above.
 In our Cloudflare Worker, we will write some code to remove an `iframe` that we have on the `/tools/grid-aware-websites` page of our website at the time of writing.

-Remove the `Grid data:` response at the end of the Worker.
+Remove the `Grid data` response at the end of the Worker.

 ```diff
 - return new Response(`Grid data: ${JSON.stringify(gridData, null, 2)}`)